 - If you have produced a list of excluded studies (with the reasons for their exclusion), none of which are cited individually in the text or tables in the main text of the report.
 These can then be included, listed alphabetically by first author (and not numbered), in a stand-alone table in an appendix or as a subcategory of the main reference list

 - Systematic reviews should present study-level characteristics as a table, which can then be cited in the report, thus removing the need for numerous references to studies being required at single points of the text. (see The PRISMA Statement for Reporting Systematic Reviews and Meta-Analyses of Studies That Evaluate Health Care Interventions: Explanation and Elaboration for further information)

-- All references are cited and are correct and that none have been cited which are not included in the reference list (this can occur with references cited in tables and figures).
+- All references are cited, are correct and none have been cited that are not included in the reference list (this can occur with references cited in tables and figures)

 Although the NIHR Journals Library template is not available on EndNote, the production house have produced a template file, which is available for you to download.
 Provided the data are set up in EndNote correctly, this template should enable you to automatically produce correctly formatted references in the reference list in most cases.